Louis Bevier Family Papers: The Elizabeth Wright Collection (1721-1929)

 Biographical Note

-Louis Bevier B-30 was born on April 29, 1717 to Louis Bevier (1684-1753) and Elizabeth Hasbrouck (1685-1760) and baptized at the Kingston Reformed Dutch Church on June 9 of the same year.
+Louis Bevier B-30 was was born on April 29, 1717 and baptized at the Kingston Dutch Reformed Church on June 9 of the same year.
 He married Esther DuBois (1718-1790), daughter of Philip DuBois and Esther Gumaer on October 10, 1745.
-They had five children.
-Louis became a member of the Foot Company of Captain Daniel Brodhead in 1738, but went on to become a prominent surveyor in Ulster County .
-At Marbletown, Louis served as Town Clerk from 1745-1758, Assessor (1760), Trustee (1762-1772), Justice of the Peace (1769), and Supervisor in 1772) Louis is also listed as a member of the building committee for the Reformed Dutch Church in 1743.
-[2] He also served as deacon in 1753 and later as elder.
-At the church, Louis was involved in the Coetus-Conferentie dispute, siding with the Conferentie faction, which favored centralized control of the church from the Classis at Amsterdam, as opposed to a more localized form church government centered in the New World that was favored by the Coetus party.
+They had five children, three of whom survived to adulthood: David Bevier C-114 (1746-1822), Elizabeth Bevier (1749-1795) and Philip DuBois Bevier (1751-1802).
+Louis became a member of the Foot Company of Captain Daniel Brodhead in 1738, but went on to become a prominent surveyor in Ulster County.
+At Marbletown, Louis served as Town Clerk (1745-1758), Assessor (1760), Trustee (1762-1772), Justice of the Peace (1769), and Supervisor (1772).
+Louis is also listed as a member of the building committee for the Marbletown Dutch Reformed Church in 1743; the church was organized in 1737.
+[2] He served as deacon in 1753 and later as elder.
+During the 1760s, Louis was involved in the Coetus-Conferentie dispute, siding with the Coetus faction in support of Colonel Abraham Hasbrouck, who was a proponent of the Coetus in the Dutch Reformed Church of Kingston.
+[3] The Coetus favored a more localized form of church government centered in the New World, where ministers would be educated and ordained, as opposed to the centralized control of the church from the Classis at Amsterdam that was favored by the Conferentie party.
 Louis Bevier died on September 29, 1772.

 Louis' grandson Louis Bevier D-302 was born on February 13, 1779 to David Bevier C-114 (1746-1822) [4] and Maria Hasbrouck (1751-1816) and baptized at Marbletown ten days later on the 23rd.
 Louis was educated at the Kingston Academy , where he studied Greek, mathematics, surveying, and geography in addition to other subjects.
 He remained at the family home at Marbletown and married Maria Elting (1785-1859), daughter of Cornelius Elting, on January 6, 1807.
 Together they had nine children.
 Louis served as a captain during the War of 1812, and was stationed at the "Quarantine Ground" on Staten Island .
 In 1820, Louis was appointed Lieutenant Colonel of the 130th Regiment of Infantry in New York State.
 According to Hasbrouck, Louis established a circulating library at Marbletown.
 [5] He died on October 25, 1826.